WOTvision/wot1/README.md

 Some use cases:

-* Politicians can publish digitally signed statements, and reference them in public addresses
+* Politicians can publish digitally signed statements, and reference them in public addresses so they are not taken out of context
+* Newspapers can reference politicians' statements, by publishing QR code linking to them
 * Companies can publish digitally signed documents, such as investor reports, etc.
 * Governments or research institutes can publish digitally signed statistics information, results of R&D, etc.